adunning/dissertation/source/03-cirencester.md

----
-title: "The unity of Alexander's career and his literary works"
+# The unity of Alexander's career and his literary works
----

 When Alexander Neckam became the abbot of St Mary’s abbey in Cirencester in 1213, a position he held until his death in 1217 [@knowles:2001heads, pp. 1:159–60, with corrections at 1:278], he became the head of an organization that was very much tied up with the cares of the world; a powerful figure who was also lord of the manor, by royal prerogative [on the early relationship between the abbots and the townspeople, see @rollison:2011commune, ch.
 1; @fuller:1884cirencester].
 He was the sixth to hold this position since the reconstitution of the abbey by Henry I in 1117 [on the abbey's early history, see @wilkinson:1998cirencester; @evans:1993cirencester].
 With perhaps forty canons resident, Cirencester was one of the largest Augustinian foundations in England [@knowles:1948religious, p.
 2:259].
 Alexander was an important administrator, and there is an essential unity between Alexander Neckam's many literary works and his career as a teacher, Augustinian canon, and abbot.

-# Augustinians and their books
+## Augustinians and their books

 What did it mean to have an abbot of an Augustinian abbey who also had an active literary career?
 Among the English Augustinians in the early thirteenth century, there are few examples: